JeanBarbosa-hue/holbertonschool-shell/basics/README.md

 deleting files,
 deleting directories,
-changing working directory to previous one, list all files(even hidden ones)in the current working and parent directory in long format
+changing working directory to previous one, list all files(even hidden ones)in the current working and parent directory in long format,